stormpath/stormpath-dotnet-owin-middleware/README.md

 # Stormpath OWIN Middleware for .NET

-This project provides middleware that plugs into any OWIN pipeline and makes it incredibly simple to add user authentication to your .NET application, with pre-built functionality for login, signup, authorization, and social login.
+This library provides middleware that plugs into any OWIN pipeline and makes it easy to add user authentication to your .NET application, with pre-built functionality for login, signup, authorization, and social login.

 [Stormpath](https://stormpath.com) is a User Management API that reduces development time with instant-on, scalable user infrastructure.
 Stormpath's intuitive API and expert support make it easy for developers to authenticate, manage and secure users and roles in any application.

-> :bulb: **ASP.NET Core**
+> :bulb: **ASP.NET Core?
+Even easier!**

-> If you are building an application with ASP.NET Core 1.0, head over and grab the [Stormpath ASP.NET Core integration](TODO) package instead, which includes this middleware and conveniently plugs right into the ASP.NET Core pipeline.
+> If you are building an application with ASP.NET Core 1.0, head over and grab the [Stormpath ASP.NET Core integration](TODO) package instead, which includes this library and conveniently plugs right into the ASP.NET Core pipeline.

 We're working on support for [ASP.NET 4.x](TODO) and [Nancy](TODO) right now.
-If you'd like to be updated when those packages are released, subscribe to the linked issues or send an email to support@stormpath.com.
+If you'd like to be notified when those packages are released, subscribe to the linked issues or send an email to support@stormpath.com.
 In the meantime, follow the guide below, which covers adding this middleware to any OWIN-compatible pipeline.

 ## Getting Started